 Revolut has no monthly service fee and links to an external account or your Revolut online bank account.
-You can set spending limits and receive alerts when your child uses their debit card.
+You can define spending limits and receive alerts when your child uses their debit card.

 You can also assign “tasks” to your kids and set up instant transfers from your account when the task is complete.
-You can also set up automatically allowance payments, or create a list of chores and put money directly on your teen’s debit card when that chore is done.
+You can also set up automatically allowance payments, or create a list of chores and put money directly on your teen’s account when that chore is done.